-- 1st offense Sent to office to either change or have a parent bring appropriate clothing.
-If clothing is not changed, the student will be sent to in-school suspension for the remainder of the school day. - 2nd offense Student will receive 1 day of in-school suspension - 3rd offense Student will receive 2 days of in-school suspension - 4th offense -- Student will receive 3 days of in-school suspension - 5th offense Student will receive 3 days out-of-school suspension
+- 1st offense Student is sent to the office to either change or have a parent bring appropriate clothing.
+If clothing is not changed, the student will be sent to ISS for the remainder of the school day. - 2nd offense Student will receive 1 day of ISS. - 3rd offense Student will receive 2 days of ISS. - 4th offense Student will receive 3 days of ISS. - 5th offense Student will receive 3 days of OSS.